voi-api/voi-api.github.io/maas-light.md

 Voi provides a flavored version of the GBFS (The General Bikeshare Feed Specification) API.

-Since the vehicles Voi currently provide are considered dockless and since GBFS does not fully support this means of transport yet, some API endpoints in the GBFS specification doesn’t apply.
+Since the vehicles Voi currently provide are considered dockless and since GBFS does not fully support this means of transport, some API endpoints in the GBFS specification doesn’t apply.

 Of the GBFS files specified in [here](https://github.com/NABSA/gbfs/blob/master/gbfs.md), Voi supports the following files.